-Proceedings of IR meetings are not recorded, and the outcomes do not appear on a student's conduct record; however, the outcome of an Informal Resolution will be taken into consideration if additional violations occur.
+Proceedings of informal resolution meetings are not recorded, and the outcomes do not appear on a student's conduct record; however, the outcome of an Informal Resolution will be taken into consideration if additional violations occur.

 When a conduct violation is not eligible for review under the Informal Resolution process, or where a party has so requested, Formal Resolution proceedings will be initiated.
 There are two options for Formal Resolution: an administrative hearing or a panel hearing with representatives drawn from the Student Conduct Board (SCB).
 Hearings involve a more formal set of procedures which are described in this section.

 Students are advised that Type I behaviors may only be resolved through a Formal Resolution process.
-Further, violations which involve sexual misconduct are resolved with a process specific to those offenses and which is outlined in the college's Sexual Misconduct Policy.
+Further, violations which involve sexual misconduct are resolved with a process specific to those offenses as outlined in the college's Sexual Misconduct Policy.

-Should the need for a hearing arise the following principles of fundamental fairness are afforded to students who are asked to respond to a complaint or report:
+Should the need for a hearing arise the following principles of fundamental fairness are afforded to students responding to a complaint or report:

 - To receive written notice of the complaint.